The Norfolk News of June 9th, 1885 reported on the inquest held at Great Ellingham into the death of labourer, Charles Halls.

 Who was Charles Halls?

-The 1881 census finds 45 year old Attleborough born farm labourer Charles Halls living in Long Street, Great Ellingham.
-Along with Charles are three of his sons, Arthur 17, Herbert 14 and ten year old Fredrick.
+The 1881 census finds 45 year old Attleborough born farm labourer Charles Halls living in Long Street, Great Ellingham, with his sons, Arthur 17, Herbert 14 and ten year old Fredrick.
 Although Charles is stated to be married (and indeed four years later, his widow Harriet attended the inquest), his wife was not at home on the night the census was taken.

 Charles Halls was buried in the churchyard of St James on the 8th June, 1885.
 He was 57 years of age.
 The burial entry in the parish registers records that Fredrick Harvey was the person in charge of the burial.
 Presumably this was the Baptist Minister present at the inquest.